Heidenhain TNC Connectivity

 - Power on the control and let it boot fully

-- Press MOD again → Machine parameters / Diagnosis (menu wording varies)
+- Press MOD again → navigate to Machine parameters / Diagnosis (menu wording varies)

 - Choose Option management or Software options